Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 After a break by the tent, we started making our way up Gabriel Peak’s broad north basin.
 Going south briefly through the forest got us back out to the open.
 Then at 6300′, we veered southeast up the scree to the 6900′ notch.

 Soon, the sight of the Ragged Ridge appeared from behind the gap.
-I had waited for this the moment we left the car, and it was well worth the sweat.
-It’s also the closest I’ve seen the north side of the famous rugged ridgeline.
+I had waited for the stunning view since we left the car, and it was well worth the sweat.
+It was the closest I’d been to north of the famous rugged ridgeline.

 Looking back at the pass